paylogic/developer.paylogic.com/content/articles/debian-packages.rst

 - PyPI_ and/or distribution websites go down regularly, usually at the exact time you need them to perform a live deployment :-)

-- Python packages cannot and so don't declare their binary dependencies because there is no portable way to do so (the packages names are different in every Linux distribution, let alone other operating systems)
+- Python packages cannot and therefore do not declare their binary dependencies, because there is no portable way to do so (the packages names are different in every Linux distribution, let alone other operating systems)

 - Python packages don't control init.d scripts, cron tabs, configuration files, etc. while we really do need to install and manage these files...